futurice/Dacne/README.md

    - Requests priorization
   - Show a progress indicator to the user while the backend request and parsing of the data is in progress
    - Ideally a progress bar
+ - Show error notifications for user and allow retrying individual requests

+(Architectural solutions are being explored by Olli-Matti Saario)

 #### RF5: Parse the data into model objects and setup references between them ####
   - In some cases it is worthwhile to parse from the stream while the data is still being downloaded